-The McLean County Chamber of Commerce will host annual Economic Vision Luncheon at The Marriott Hotel & Conference Center on Tuesday, December 11th at 11:30am.
+The McLean County Chamber of Commerce will host this year's Economic Vision Luncheon at The Marriott Hotel & Conference Center on Tuesday, December 11:30 am.
 A Keynote Presentation will be given by Elliot Richardson, President & Co-Founder of Small Business Advocacy Council.

 About Small Business Advocacy Council (SBAC)